 Cavities develop in your teeth when the plaque, food particles, and bacteria are not removed.
-It does not matter if you brush your teeth three times a day and wash with mouthwash subsequent to every meal.
+It does not matter if you brush your teeth three times a day and wash them with mouthwash subsequent to every meal.
 To put it in simple words, a toothbrush does not have the capacity of getting these substances out from in between your teeth.
 The plaque will slowly upsurge if you don’t floss your teeth.
 If you ignore flossing bacteria, would develop between your teeth, attack your tooth enamel, and produce holes in the surface.
 These holes are cavities; which spread to contaminate multiple layers of your teeth.

 Since childhood, parents guide you to brush and floss your teeth before you get in bed.
-You may have wonder why they are so resolute that you don’t disregard to floss.
+You may have wondered why they are so resolute that you don’t disregard floss.
 Well, this is because when you don’t floss your teeth, you are at risk of developing cavities.
 Flossing teeth is just as vital as brushing them.

 Wondering what happens if you don’t floss?
 Ignoring floss can cause major health issues that endanger your well-being.